 Potential Fire Hazard

-According to the New York City Department of Health and Mental Hygiene, some hand sanitizers are flammable due to their high alcohol content.
+According to the World Health Organization, some hand sanitizers are flammable due to their high alcohol content.
 A small amount of sanitizer, if ignited, can burn very hot very quickly, which can lead to personal injury or property damage.

 To avoid a fire hazard, never use alcohol-based sanitizer near a heat source or an open flame.